-Further drill target generation activities are expected to be completed by the Company at Los Cisnes during Q4, 2018 and beyond.
-Activities will focus on the definition of new high-grade vein targets through a combination of ground magnetic surveys and geochemical sampling.
+Further drill target generation activities are expected to be completed by the Company at Los Cisnes during early in the 2019 calendar year.
+Activities will focus on the definition of new high-grade vein targets through a combination of low-cost ground magnetic surveys and geochemical sampling.